Read Customer Stories

 • Data Sharing: The structured format allows for easy sharing and manipulation of data across different applications and processes.

-The Mathematical Foundations
+The Mathematical Foundations of a Relational Database

 The concept of relational databases is rooted in the mathematical theory of relations.
-A relational database table can be seen as a mathematical relation, where each row is a tuple, and the columns represent the attributes of that data.
+A relational database table can be seen as a mathematical relation where each row is a tuple, and the columns represent the attributes of that data.

 Understanding this connection helps us grasp the core principles of relational databases: